 Following a successful rehabilitation, there are measures you can take to prevent falling into the same position again.

-- Maintain a healthy lifestyle.
-We dive more into preventing golf injuries here, but one measure you can take is keeping your body a well-oiled machine.
+3. Maintain a healthy lifestyle.
+One measure you can take is keeping your body a well-oiled machine.

 Rehabbing your injury is a partnership with your care team, in which both your goals are to regain your range of motion, strength, and balance.
 A physical therapist is your guide to rehabilitation, but without the right approach, you may not see the progress you need to get back on the green.